 Participants, who take the course to obtain an advanced master's degree or a Certificate or Diploma of Advanced Studies, will be assessed on their preparation to the negotiation simulation between days 3 and 4 of this course.
 The preparation will consist of a short and concise written paper detailing the participant's role and objectives for the negotiation simulation.
 The individual roles as well as requirements for this assessment will be handed out on course day 3 during the introduction to the case study.
-The paper will need to be handed in electronically (masters@wti.org) prior to the negotiation simulation of day 4 - that is to say no later than Thursday, 21 March 2024, 24:00.
+The paper will need to be handed in electronically prior to the negotiation simulation of day 4 - that is to say no later than Thursday, 30 March 2023, 24:00.
 Be aware of the fact that you will receive 1.0 as a grade if you hand in your paper late!

-In addition, your overall oral performance during the course (i.e., your participation and the quality of your contributions in class and in the negotiation exercises) will be taken into account to adjust your grade up or down (+/- 0.5).
+In addition, your overall oral performance during the course (i.e., your participation and the quality of your contributions during class and in the negotiation exercises) will be taken into account to adjust your grade up or down (+/- 0.5).
 A note on confidentiality

 A sense of openness and trust among participants will increase our ability to share with and learn from each other.
-To encourage the free exchange of experiences, suggestions, and ideas, participants are asked to keep the information that they receive in the negotiation exercises as confidential.
-In addition, please refrain from discussing the exercises and cases with anyone outside of this course.
-If either the structure of a case or the substantive facts of an exercise should become widely known, the exercise risks may be of little use to participants in future courses.
+To foster the free exchange of experience, suggestions, and ideas, participants are asked to treat the information that they receive in the negotiation exercises as confidential.
+In addition, please refrain from discussing the exercises and cases with persons outside this course.
+If either the structure of a case or the substantive facts of an exercise should become widely known, the exercise risks being of little use to participants of future courses.